-- The HDT and GET sections of the SWH are more “routes” than trails.
-Consisting of extended sections of cross country travel, interspersed with stretches along existing footpaths and little used 4WD tracks.
+- The HDT and GET sections of the SWH are more “routes” than trails, consisting of extended sections of cross country travel, interspersed with existing footpaths and little used 4WD tracks.
 The AZT is an established, more well defined pathway.

-- SWH Journal: Click here for journal entries (eleven in total) from my Southwestern Horseshoe thru-hike of 2012 (February 24 to April 29).
+- Click here for journal entries (eleven in total) from my Southwestern Horseshoe thru-hike of 2012.

-A. After some 693 miles, the Hayduke Trail connects with the Arizona Trail at the South Rim of the Grand Canyon.
+A. After approximately 693 miles (1115 km), the Hayduke Trail connects with the Arizona Trail at the South Rim of the Grand Canyon.

 B. The SWH then stays on the AZT for the next 406 miles (653 km), until it reaches Rogers Trough Trailhead (Superstition Mountains), where it overlaps with the GET.

-Below is a brief summary of beta options (as of November, 2015) for the three individual segments of the Southwestern Horseshoe:
+Below is an overview of planning resources (as of February, 2019) for the three segments of the Southwestern Horseshoe:

 - Joe Mitchell & Mike Coronella, The Hayduke Trail: A Guide to the Backpacking Hiking Trail on the Colorado Plateau (2005 edition).
 The original guidebook from the guys who pioneered the route.

 - Andrew Skurka, Hayduke Resources Bundle (includes mapset, databook and water information – $25).

 - “Buck-30’s” data from his 2013 Hayduke hike.
 Route notes, water report, GPS info.